 Knock out a couple of these everyday, and your part-time freelance biz will start growing before your very eyes!

-You can also always be thinking.
+You can also always be thinking about your next writing project.
 Think time is a great way to make the most of your time when you actually get a moment to sit down and work.

 Integrate Your Kids